Frequently Asked Questions

 Why has there been so much emphasis placed on condominiums?

 On June 24, 2021, Champlain Towers in Surfside, FL partially collapsed, tragically taking the lives of 98 people and displacing hundreds of condominium owners.
 Florida has taken swift action to ensure condominiums throughout the state are structurally and financially sound to prevent another devastating tragedy.
-The Florida Legislature passed Senate Bill (SB) 4-D (special session May 2022), SB 154 (June 2023), and House Bill (HB) 1021, all of which have been signed into law.
+The Florida Legislature passed Senate Bill (SB) 4-D (special session May 2022), SB 154 (June 2023), and House Bill (HB) 1021 (2024), and HB 913 (2025) all of which have been signed into law.

 SB 4-D increases the safety of Florida’s condominiums by requiring inspections for all condominiums and cooperative buildings that are three stories or higher.
 SB 4-D requires the following for condominiums and cooperatives: